p-aulina/PasswordManager/README.md

 ## Important notes
 - there is no method to recover your master password,
 - this password manager is not synchronised with any cloud - it only works locally,
-- intended for personal use.
+- intended for personal use